top of page

 Who is this for?

 This course is for those who feel called to tend the thresholds of both their inner and outer worlds.
-Whether you’re a practitioner, changemaker, or someone deeply attuned to the shifts happening in our shared reality, Crossing the Threshold offers a container for reflection, growth, and collective engagement.
+Whether you’re a practitioner, changemaker, or someone deeply attuned to the shifts happening in our shared reality, Meeting at the Threshold offers a container for reflection, growth, and collective engagement.
 It is particularly suited for those seeking to strengthen their capacity to build resilient, connected communities in the face of uncertainty.

 Step into this space of possibility.
 Together, we’ll explore how the personal and the collective dance through these thresholds, finding clarity and courage in the face of uncertainty.